satackey/action-docker-layer-caching/README.md

 ---

-By default, the cache is separated by the name of the workflow.
+By default, the cache is separated by the workflow name.
 You can configure manually cache keys.

 ```yaml